 G-S.8.
 Provision for Sealing Electronic Adjustable Components. - A device shall be designed with provision(s) for applying a security seal that must be broken, or for using other approved means of providing security (e.g., data change audit trail available at the time of inspection), before any change that detrimentally affects the metrological integrity of the device can be made to any electronic mechanism.
+[Nonretroactive as of January 1, 1990]

 A device may be fitted with an automatic or a semi-automatic calibration mechanism.
 This mechanism shall be incorporated inside the device.
 After sealing, neither the mechanism nor the calibration process shall facilitate fraud.

 (Added 1985) (Amended 1989 and 1993)